qdrant/landing_page/qdrant-landing/content/documentation/examples/data-streaming-kafka-qdrant.md

         )
 ```

-Before we run the application, below is the state of mongodb and qdrant databases.
+Before we run the application, below is the state of MongoDB and Qdrant databases.

 ![3.webp](/documentation/examples/data-streaming-kafka-qdrant/3.webp)

-Figure 3: Initial state: no collection named ‘test’ & no data in ‘docs’ collection of Mongodb.
+Figure 3: Initial state: no collection named `test` & `no data` in the `docs` collection of MongodDB.

-Once you run the code the data goes into mongodb and the CDC gets triggered and eventually Qdrant also have the data in it.
+Once you run the code the data goes into Mongodb and the CDC gets triggered and eventually Qdrant will receive this data.

 ![4.webp](/documentation/examples/data-streaming-kafka-qdrant/4.webp)